-Most of the MCC Library's online databases, as well as its eBook collections, provide you with ready-made citations (MLA or APA) that you can cut and paste into your document at the end.
-Please double check citation formatting in Purdue's Online Writing Lab (OWL) and remember to add in-text citations to your paper, too.
+Most of the MCC Library's online databases, as well as its eBook collections, provide you with ready-made citations (MLA or APA).
+Cut and paste them into your document.
+Check citation formatting in Purdue's Online Writing Lab (OWL) and add in-text citations, too.

 Librarians and tutors in the MCC Learning Commons can help you create citations for sources that you find elsewhere and can review your citations before you submit your work.